-Read on their stories on how their special kids make their families extra joyful and blessed.
+Read on their stories on how their special kids, despite challenges in raising them, make their families extra joyful and blessed.

 This post may contain affiliate links.
 Please read my Affiliate disclosure for more information.